Napatree Point: History

-Present-day conservation
+Conservation

-Napatree Point is now a wildlife preserve and a popular public beach protected by the Watch Hill Conservancy and Fire District, which have hired wardens to protect the area's wildlife and habitat.
-These wardens work with the U.S. Fish and Wildlife Service to protect the piping plover, a federally endangered species.
-Napatree is also home to deer, fox, ospreys and a resting area for migratory birds.
+Napatree Point is now a wildlife preserve - home to deer, fox, osprey, and migratory birds - and a popular public beach.
+It is protected by the Watch Hill Conservancy and Fire District and patrolled by its rangers, who also work with the U.S. Fish and Wildlife Service to protect the piping plover, a federally endangered species.

+In film

+In 2006, a scene from the movie Dan in Real Life was filmed at Napatree Point.